-Flavonoids are a group of polyphenols which include all the $C_6-C_3-C_6$ compounds related to a flavone skeleton ' which #may be considered as consisting of (1) a C_6-C_3 fragment (Fhenyl propane unit) that contains the 'B' ring and (11) a C_6 fragment the 'A' ring.
-These units are of of different biosynthetic origin.
-The flavonoids are subdivided based on the oxidation level of C_3 fragment of the phenyl propane unit, as flavones, flavonois, chalcones, and aurones etc. (Geissman, 1962).
+Flavonoids are a group of polyphenols which include all the C_6 - C_3 - C_6 compounds related to a flavone skeleton, which may be considered as consisting of (i) a C_6 - C_3 fragment

+(Phenyl propane unit) that contains the 'B' ring and (ii) a C_6 fragment, the 'A' ring.
+These units are of different biosynthetic origin.
+The flavonoids are subdivided based on the oxidation level of C_3 fragment of the phenyl propane unit, as flavones, flavonols, chalcones, aurones etc. (Geissman, 1962).

 Flavonoids have been one of the most exploited phytochemical characters in relation to the classification of plants.
-The flavonoid data are being incorporated together with data from other diciplines into phylogenetic schemes of Angiosperm classification (Harborne, 1977).
-Flavonoids are present in almost all vascular plants, but some classes of these compounds, such as flavones and flavonois, are more widely distributed than isoflavones and biflavones which are found to have a restricted occurrence.
+The flavonoid data are being incorporated together with data from other disciplines into phylogenetic schemes of Angiosperm classification (Harborne, 1977).
+Flavonoids are present in almost all vascular plants, but some classes of these compounds, such as flavones and flavonols, are moré widely distributed than isoflavones and biflavones which are found to have a restricted occurrence.

 Much can be inferred from the general distribution pattern of flavonoids.
-Flavonols, especially quercetin and myricetin, as well as proanthocyanidins characteristically occur in primitive woody plants, and they gradually disappear from more advanced herbaceous families (Bate-Smith, 1972).
+Flavonols, especially quercetin and myricetin, as well as proanthocyanidins, characteristically occur in primitive woody plants, and they gradually disappear from more advanced herbaceous families (Bate-Smith, 1962).
 There is a tendency to introduce flavones in advanced taxa.
-O-Methylation of flavone is another advanced feature.
-Substitution of an extra hydroxyl group in the 'A' ring of flavonoids seem to follow a similar pattern; i.e. woody plants have 8-hydroxy flavonols (e.g. Gossypetin) while herbaceous taxa elaborate 6-hydroxy flavones (e.g. Scutellarin) (Harborne, et al., 1971).
+6-Methylation of flavone is another advanced feature.
+Substitution of an extra hydroxyl group in the 'A' ring of flavonoids seem to follow a similar pattern; i.e. woody plants have 8-hydroxy flavonols (e.g. Gossypetin) while herbaceous taxa elaborate 6-hydroxy flavone (e.g. Scutellarin) (Harborne, et al., 1971).

 'Bioflavonoids' are a group of flavonoids exhibiting pharmacological properties, especially 'Vitamin P' activity.
-'Vitamin P' refers to a group of compounds which are known to be the 'permeability factors' which increase the capillary resistance and thereby used to treat subcutaneous capillary bleeding.
-Kutin (3-rutinoside of quercetin), its methylated derivatives and flavonones from Citrus fruits formed the principal components of Vitamin P. The interest on Physiological effects of flavonoids resulted in a spurt on the research on these compounds and consequently more than 200 preparations were in use (Meyers, et.al.
-1972).
-It is experimentally established that flavonoids with free hydroxyl groups at the 3',4'-position exert beneficial physiological effects on the capillaries through (1) chelating metals and thus sparing ascorbate from oxidation, (2) prolonging · epinephrine action by the inhibition of o-methyl transferase, and (3) stimulating the pituitary adrenal axis (De eds.
-1968).
-Srinivasan et al. (1971) presented evidence that flavnoids play enother important role in circulatory system by acting on the aggregation of erythrocytes.
+'Vitamin P' refers to a group of compounds which are known to be the 'permeability factors' which increase the capillary resistance and thereby used to treat subcutaneous capiblary bleeding.
+Rutin, (3-rutinoside of quercetin), its methylated derivatives and flavonones from Citrus fruits formed the principal components of Vitamin P. The interest on physiological effects of flavonoids resulted in a spurt on the \bigcirc research on these compounds and consequently more than 200 preparations were in use (Meyers et al. 1972).
+It is experimentaly established that flavonoids with free hydroxyl groups at the 3',4'-position exert beneficial physiological effects on the capillaries through (1) chelating metals and then sparing ascorbate from oxidation, (2) prolonging epinephrine action by the intribution of O-methyl transferase and (3) stimulating the pituitary adrenal axis (De Eds, 1968), Srinivasan et al. (1971) presented evidence that flavonoids play another important role in circulatory system by acting on the aggregation of erythrocytes.

-Most of the flavonoids occur as water soluble slycosides in plants.
-They are extracted with a 70% ethanol or methanol and remain in the aqueous layer, following partition of this extract with solvent ether.
+Most of the flavonoids occur as water soluble glycosides in plants.
+They are extracted with 70% ethanol or methanol and remain in the aqueous layer following partition of this extract with solvent ether.
 Due to the phenolic nature of flavonoids they change in colour when treated with bases or with ammonia and thus are easily detected in chromatograms or in solutions.
-Flavonoids contain conjugated aromatic systems and thus show intense absorbtion bands in UV and in the visible regions of the spectrum.
-A single flavonoid aglycone may occur2 in a plant2 in several glycosidic combinations and for this reason it is considered better to examine the aglycones present in hydrolysed plant extracts (Harborne 1984).
+Flavonoids contain conjugated aromatic systems and thus show intense absorption bands in UV and in the visible regions of the spectrum.
+A single flavonoid aglycone may occur, in a plant, in several glycosidic combination and for this reason it is considered better to examine the aglycones present in hydrolysed plant extracts (Harborne, 1984).